 Gordon-Conwell, as an educational institution, does not ordain anyone.
 As a multi-denominational seminary, it recognizes that the churches, which it serves, decide which ministries should be formalized by ordination.
 But it seeks and welcomes women who are preparing themselves for any form of service in the church, including ordained ministry.
 Since the Seminary accepts women who are training for this purpose, the responsibility of students, faculty, staff, and administration is to relate to one another so that Christ’s call can be pursued freely without the impediment of exclusive or insensitive words and actions.
 Women preparing for ministry, therefore, should receive personal encouragement from all members of the community.

 To that end, the Seminary is committed to the full inclusion of women, their contributions and concerns, in recruitment and admission of students, for teaching, for administering and planning curriculum, chapels, and convocations, and for filling faculty, administrative, and other appointments.

-An old fashioned New England Chowdafest is held each year on the campus property following the Fall registration.
-Students and their families are treated to a traditional menu of clams chowder, chicken, and corn-on-the-cob.
-Students have the opportunity to meet the faculty, administration, and staff and celebrate the beginning of the school year together.
+An old-fashioned New England Chowderfest is held each year on the campus property following the Fall registration.
+Students and their families are treated to a traditional menu, and students have the opportunity to meet the faculty, administration and staff, and celebrate the beginning of the school year together.

 Scholarships Have Doubled & Financial Aid Is AvailableLearn More